LLTrs/measure-height-using-opencv/README.md

     Run the server tests using mocha.

 For more information about any of these commands run `yarn ${task} --help`.
-For a full list of tasks checkout the `pa
+For a full list of tasks checkout the `package.json` file, o